iobroker-community-adapters/ioBroker.webui/README.md

 ## Description

-This is a complete visualization sytsem for ioBroker.
+This is a complete visualization system for ioBroker.

 It includes features like: